cherylacook/oxford-iiit-pets-cnn-vit/experiments/cnn_experiments.md

 # CNN Experiments

-## Baseline: 5 layers, ReLU activation, with batch normalisation: 79% test accuracy
+## Baseline of 5 layers, ReLU activation, with batch normalisation: 79% test accuracy
 **Only one parameter varied at a time from baseline.**

 | Parameter Changed   | Values Tested            | Test Accuracy               | Observation                                                                      |